Home » About Commission » Mission Statement

 Quick Link to Programs

-HIV Testing (EIS)
+HIV Testing at the Commission HIV Testing (EIS)

 Free, Confidential HIV Rapid Testing.
 Results obtained in minutes.
 Pre and post test counseling session.

-Assisting community based orgs and health depts. in targeting, developing and sustaining hiv prevention programs for vulnerable populations.
+Assisting community-based organizations in targeting, developing and sustaining HIV prevention programs for vulnerable populations.

 National Latino AIDS Awareness Day promotes HIV testing and prevention education nationwide.